17 Beautiful Picnic Spots in the Blue Mountains

 Mount Tomah Botanic Gardens

-Also known as the Blue Mountains Botanic Garden, Mount Tomah is one place you will have no trouble finding a picnic spot.
+Mount Tomah, also known as the Blue Mountains Botanic Garden, is one place you will have no trouble finding a quiet spot.
 Make your way along the paths until you find an area that appeals.

 Mount Tomah Picnic Blue Mountains